philroberts/FPDB-for-OSX/README.md

 ----

-The GTK HUD is great, but the GTK code for keeping the HUD windows on top of tables doesn't work with native windows, because it can only see windows in your X server.
-This project might be the answer: http://gtk-osx.sourceforge.net/ but I wanted an excuse to mess around with Cocoa.
+The GTK HUD is great, but the GTK code for keeping the HUD windows on top of tables doesn't work with native poker client windows, because it can only see windows in your X server.
+This project might be the
+answer: http://gtk-osx.sourceforge.net/ but I wanted an excuse to mess around with Cocoa.

 How?
 ----